Michael-Free/PyDemo/README.md

 ## Building Solidity Smart Contract(s)

+Smart Contracts (simply put) are small computer programs.
+These programs exist on a common blockchain.
+When triggered, they are self-executing.
+The terms of the contract between the contract owner and the recipient are expressed as code.
+Since Smart Contracts exist on a decentralized blockchain, they permit trusted transactions/agreements to be carried out without any need for a central authority, legal system, or enforcement mechanism.
+This makes the transactions of a Smart Contract transparent, trustless, traceable and irreversible.

+### Solidity and Solc

 Solidity is an language for writing smart contracts.
 Ethereum is by far the most popular platform for Solidity, but other platforms use Solidity, such as:  Hyperledger, Ethereum Classic, Monax, CounterParty (on Bitcoin), and even SWIFT has a proof-of-concept built using it.

-### Solidity and Solc

 ### Importing Contracts